Sanyo

-Sanyo Electric Co., Ltd. (三洋電機株式会社, San'yō Denki Kabushiki-gaisha) was a Japanese electronics manufacturer founded in 1947 by Toshio Iue, the brother-in-law of Kōnosuke Matsushita, the founder of Matsushita Electric Industrial, now known as Panasonic.
-Iue left Matsushita Electric to start his own business, acquiring some of its equipment to produce bicycle generator lamps.
-In 1950, the company was established.
-Sanyo began to diversify in the 1960s, having launched Japan's first spray-type washing machine in 1953.
+Sanyo Electric Co., Ltd. (三洋電機株式会社, San'yō Denki Kabushiki-gaisha) (/ja/) was a Japanese electronics manufacturer that existed independently from 1949 to 2009 and was based in Osaka.
+It was founded by Toshio Iue, the brother-in-law of Kōnosuke Matsushita, the founder of Matsushita Electric Industrial, now known as Panasonic.
+Beginning as a producer of bicycle generator lamps, the company went on to launch Japan's first spray-type washing machine in 1953 and in later years became best known for affordable consumer electronics and as a major global leader of batteries, green energy and industrial air systems.

+Sanyo at one point focused on solar cell and lithium battery businesses.
+In 1992, it developed the world's first hybrid solar cell, and in 2002, it had a 41% share of the global lithium-ion battery market.
 In the 2000s, it was known as one of the 3S along with Sony and Sharp.
-Sanyo also focused on solar cell and lithium battery businesses.
-In 1992, it developed the world's first hybrid solar cell, and in 2002, it had a 41% share of the global lithium-ion battery market.
 In its heyday in 2003, Sanyo had sales of about ¥2.5 trillion.
 However, it fell into a financial crisis as a result of its huge investment in the semiconductor business.
-In 2009, Sanyo was acquired by Panasonic, and in 2011, it was fully consolidated into Panasonic and its brand disappeared.
+In 2009, Sanyo was acquired by Panasonic, and in 2011, its operations were fully consolidated into Panasonic and its brand disappeared.
 The company now only exists as a legal entity to settle final business obligations.
+The Sanyo brand continues to exist in some territories for certain products by Panasonic and licensees.